rthomson412/upStarter-Crowdfuning/README.md

-## upStarter: A forum for starter tech projects seeking collaborators, insights and funding.
+## upStarter: A crowdfunding and crowd-resourcing forum for starter tech projects seeking collaborators, insights and financing.

+# User Stories

 AS a potential founder of an application, with a start-up project idea I WANT a forum where I can share my idea to the public